tbrowder/FontFactory/README.md

         $ choco install fontconfig # if available

-  * The FreeFont font files
+  * The FontFactory font files

     On Debian: